ikwzm/uiomem/Readme.md

 The `reg` property specifies the physical address and size.
 The `reg` property is used when uiomem allocates a buffer outside the management of Linux Kernel.
 The memory area that can be specified must be aligned with the page size.
+Either the `reg` property or the `memory-region` property is required.

 ```devicetree:devicetree.dts
 		#address-cells = <2>;